Seven Pagodas of Mahabalipuram: Ancient evidence

 Fyson devoted only the next to the last page of his slim book to the actual legend of the seven pagodas (Fyson 28).
 He recounts a local belief regarding the pagodas, that the god Indra became jealous of this earthly city and sank it during a great storm, leaving only the Shore Temple above water.
-He also recounts the assertion of local Tamil people that at least some of the other temples can be seen "glittering beneath the waves" from fishing boats (Fyson 28).
+He also recounts the assertion of the local Tamil people that at least some of the other temples can be seen "glittering beneath the waves" from fishing boats (Fyson 28).
 Whether the six missing pagodas exist does not seem to matter much to Fyson; As he was trying to frame the theory according to his assumption and amusements.
 He wanted to make his book "The Seven Pagodas" give his beloved city its nickname and fame, and that seems to be the important part for him.
 However, the six missing temples have continued to fascinate locals, archaeologists, and lovers of legends alike, and have recently returned to the archaeological spotlight.